 The IRB must only approve methods that solicit participants by less coercive means such as using sign-up sheets or general announcements, rather than direct solicitation of individuals from the classroom or workplace environment.
 These options reduce the likelihood of "undue coercion" by making the request less direct and by decreasing the influence inherent in the faculty-student/supervisor-employee relationship.

-Policy GA 116: Use of Students and Employees as Key Personnel and Participants in Clinical Trials
+Jefferson Office of Human Research Protection Policies and Procedures Manual Policy GA 116: Use of Students and Employees as Key Personnel and Participants in Clinical Trials